 - Exercise: By strengthening the muscles around the spine, losing weight, and improving flexibility, it’s sometimes possible to reduce symptoms of back problems.
 Your physician may recommend physical therapy, low-impact aerobics, or yoga.

 - Medication: The pain associated with a collapsed disc in back or neck can be difficult to manage, and medication may be prescribed to help.
-This can range from simple painkillers and anti-inflammatories to more powerful treatments, like corticosteroid injections.
-If the symptoms of your collapsed disc are causing depression, an antidepressant may also be prescribed.
+This can range from simple painkillers and anti-inflammatories to more powerful treatments, like spinal injections.

-- Surgery: If more moderate treatments fail to produce results, your physician may recommend looking at surgical options.
-Minimally invasive endoscopic procedures are available to treat bone spurs and other symptoms of a collapsed disk.
+- Surgery: If more conservative treatments fail to produce results, your physician may recommend looking at surgical options.
+Minimally invasive surgical procedures may be an option to treat painful bone spurs, pinched nerves, and other symptoms caused by a collapsed disk.

 If you’re experiencing significant back pain or discomfort, talk to your physician about your treatment options.
-He or she will be able to help you discover what’s causing your symptoms and put together a treatment plan that works for you.
+They can work with you to uncover the cause of your symptoms and help put together a treatment plan that works for you.